se-edu/learningresources/contents/javascript/Javascript-promises.md

 }
 ```

 `async` ensures that `main()` returns a promise.
 In our case, this will cause `main()` to return with `undefined` (equivalent to running `Promise.resolve()`).
+Another interesting thing to note: `await` will wait for the promise to return before executing anything below.
+In this case, `console.log` will be executed after the two `await` calls, even when it doesn't depend the results of those calls.

 In the "promise" style, we handle errors using the `.catch()` block.
-However when using the "async await" style, we handle the errors using the more convention `try ... catch` block.
+However when using the "async await" style, we handle the errors using the more conventional `try ... catch` block.
 These can be explored further in the readings listed at the end of this post.

 ## How Promises are used
 ### HTTP Requests